 Species features of saltwater and freshwater habitats combine aquariums into two main types: marine aquariums and freshwater aquariums.
 The salt content in the water and the species composition of fish and other inhabitants of the underwater world adapted to it is the main difference, but this is not the only feature that you need to know about marine and freshwater aquariums.

 Freshwater aquariums are home to those species of fish and animals that usually live in freshwater ecosystems: ponds, swamps, lakes, or rivers (discus, haplochromis, neon, cichlids, guppies, barbuses, and others).
 Such aquariums are usually populated either by one type of fish or provide “cohabitation” of several species.

 If you look at the complexity of maintaining aquariums in general, then ensuring the normal life of a freshwater aquarium will be easier to implement.
 Even if you look at the fact of changing the water in the aquarium: in freshwater, it is much easier to replace stagnant water (one-third of the total volume of water) and add new, settled water that does not require additional processing and selection of the level of salt and calcium.
 The same process of changing water in a marine aquarium can be dangerous and destructive for its inhabitants and requires a more complicated procedure.

-Freshwater inhabitants do not require special feed since they can be grown in artificial conditions from birth and are used to eating dry food.
+Freshwater inhabitants do not require special food since they can be grown in artificial conditions from birth and are used to eat dry food.
 Feeding these fish will not involve additional difficulties, which will be a plus for a novice aquarist.
 For sea fish, you need characteristic seafood that they used before in their natural environment.
-And training them to feed will be a problem; in addition, these fish need a special diet.
+And training them to feed will be a problem; also, these fish need a special diet.
 The diet is necessary for them to reduce stress during changes in their diet.
 After all, such stress can lead to the fact that the fish will weaken and die.

 You May Also Like